daavoo/pyntcloud/docs/introduction.rst

 ============

-This page will introduce the general concept of *point clouds* and illustrate what are the capabilities of pyntcloud as a point cloud processing tool.
+This page will introduce the general concept of *point clouds* and illustrate the capabilities of pyntcloud as a point cloud processing tool.

 Point clouds
 ============
-Point clouds are one of the most relevant entities for representing three dimensional data these days, along with polygonal meshes (wich are just a special case of point clouds with connectivity graph attached).
+Point clouds are one of the most relevant entities for representing three dimensional data these days, along with polygonal meshes (which are just a special case of point clouds with connectivity graph attached).

-In it's simplest form, a point cloud is a set of points in a cartesian coordinate system.
+In its simplest form, a point cloud is a set of points in a cartesian coordinate system.

-Accurate `3D point clouds <https://en.wikipedia.org/wiki/Point_cloud>`__ can (easily and cheaply) be adquired nowdays from different sources.
+Accurate `3D point clouds <https://en.wikipedia.org/wiki/Point_cloud>`__ can nowadays be (easily and cheaply) acquired from different sources.
 For example:

 - RGB-D devices: `Google Tango <http://get.google.com/tango/>`__, `Microsoft Kinect <https://developer.microsoft.com/en-us/windows/kinect>`__, etc.